harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   This item is available with Harness Platform version 80120 and does not require a new delegate version.
 For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- Instead of displaying an appropriate, RBAC-related message to users who do not have permissions to view the list of delegates, the Account Resources: Delegates page displays a "Failed to fetch: 403 Forbidden" message.
+- Instead of displaying an appropriate, RBAC-related message to users who did not have permissions to view the list of delegates, the Account Resources: Delegates page displays a "Failed to fetch: 403 Forbidden" message.
 (PL-39043)

   This issue has been fixed.
 Now, in this scenario, the page informs such users that they are not authorized to view the page, and it lists the permissions that they require.